MilesWells/ml-pathfinder/.github/instructions/copilot.instructions.md

 # Project coding standards for TypeScript and React

 - Never look at any file ignored by git via .gitignore
+- Never search any file in the node_modules, out, or .next directories
 - Do not alter the structure of any existing code

 ## TypeScript Guidelines